 Professor Ronald G. Prinn

 Professor Prinn has made significant contributions to the development of national and international scientific research programs in global change.
-He leads the Advanced Global Atmospheric Gases Experiment (AGAGE), in which the rates of change of the concentrations of the trace gases involved in the greenhouse effect and ozone depletion have been measured continuously over the globe for the past three decades.
-Through this work he is pioneering the use of inverse methods, which use such measurements and three-dimensional models to determine trace gas emissions and understand atmospheric chemical processes, especially those processes involving the oxidation capacity of the atmosphere.
-Professor Prinn has also testified twice to the United States Congress on climate change science and its implications for policy, and was a Lead Author in the Fourth Assessment of the Intergovernmental Panel on Climate Change (IPCC) published in 2007.
-His work is published in more than 200 articles, reports and volume chapters, and he has served in a variety of leadership capacities and committees throughout his career.
+He leads the Advanced Global Atmospheric Gases Experiment (AGAGE), which for the past three decades has measured the rates of change of the concentrations of the trace gases involved in the greenhouse effect and ozone depletion.
+Through this work he is pioneering the use of inverse methods, which use such measurements and three-dimensional models to determine trace-gas emissions and understand atmospheric chemical processes, especially those processes involving the oxidation capacity of the atmosphere.

 C. Adam Schlosser, Deputy Director